lorenzomaiuri-dev/tarots-os/README.md

 ---

-**Tarots AI** is a premium, privacy-focused Tarot journal.
+**Tarots OS** is a premium, privacy-focused Tarot journal.
 It transforms the smartphone into a digital altar, offering a sacred space for daily reflection powered by introspection-tuned AI interpretations and a cutting-edge Glassmorphic interface.

 ## ✨ Design Philosophy: "Liquid Glass"

-Tarots AI follows a **"Ritualistic UX"** approach.
+Tarots OS follows a **"Ritualistic UX"** approach.
 Every interaction is designed to feel weighty and meaningful.

 - **💎 iOS-esque Glassmorphism:** Deep utilization of `expo-blur` and multi-layered translucency creates a sense of depth and ethereal beauty.
 - **📳 Tactile Feedback:** Full integration of `expo-haptics` provides physical "clinks" during card flips and "pulses" during cosmic RNG draws.